Welcome to the Ponce De Leon Inlet Lighthouse & Museum

 Where Is the Ponce Inlet Lighthouse?

-The Ponce de Leon Inlet Lighthouse and Museum is located 10 miles south of Daytona Beach in the Town of Ponce Inlet.
+The Ponce De Leon Inlet Lighthouse and Museum is located 10 miles south of Daytona Beach in the Town of Ponce Inlet.
 Situated on the north bank of Ponce Inlet where the Halifax and Indian Rivers flow into the Atlantic Ocean, the Ponce Inlet Lighthouse and Museum is a must see for anyone interested in Florida, maritime, or local history.
-Click here for Directions to the Lighthouse.

 Hours of Operation and Admission Rates